kwaihua/starter-hugo-research-group/content/authors/liaoxiaohua/_index.md

     - course:  M.D. in Computer Science
       institution: Institute of Automation, Chinese Academy of Sciences
       year: 2019-2022
-    - course: B.E. in Weapons systems and launch project
+    - course: B.E. in Weapons systems and launch
       institution: Beijing Institute of Technology of China
       year: 2015-2019
 interests: